thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

       ![Add new disk]({{ site.baseurl }}/images/gcp-7-advanced-disk-config.png "Add new disk")

-      You can select or unselect the **Deletion rule**, depending on your preferences.
+      Unselect the **Deletion rule**, to prevent potential loss of data if your instance is deleted accidentally.

     b.
 Configure the following settings for each disk.
 Refer to [ThoughtSpot GCP instance types]({{ site.baseurl }}/appliance/gcp/configuration-options.html#vms-with-persistent-disk-and-google-cloud-storage) to determine the size in GB when you have GCS.
 Ensure the disks have read/write access.